aabbtree77/twinpeekz/README.md

 * Go uses const, var, *, & and unsafe.Pointer to interface with C. We do not know what and when escapes to the heap and * infects everything.

-* Nim has const, let, var separated from ref, new and [] (GC-ed data on the heap), with ptr, pointer, addr, cast to handle C and var in function arguments under the hood.
-Pointers are explicit and can be used sparingly.
+* Nim has const, let, var separated from ref, new and [] for the garbage-collected data on the heap.
+In addition, we have ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, cstring, copyMem etc. to handle FFI to C. Pointers are explicit and can be used sparingly.

 * Pointers bring ambiguities.
 Consider a few [GLFW function signatures](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326):